-The carrying value of cash, receivable from sale of investments, dividends receivable, interest receivable, other receivables, payable for purchase of investments, bcIMC funds management fees payable, and custodial fees payable approximates their fair value given their short-term nature.
+The carrying value of cash, receivable from sale of investments, interest receivable, bcIMC funds management fees payable, and accounts payable approximates their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy because while prices are available, there is no active market for these instruments.